Defensive Front Install Guide

 Defensive Ends: 4i Technique

 The stack front is similar to the Tite/Okie front.
 However, it has the defensive ends either head up or outside alignment of the tackle.
-This front is common against spread attacks, with teams who like to throw the football.
+This front is common against spread attacks, with teams that like to throw the football.

 Nose Tackle: 0 Technique